 There are possibilities when a customer will dispute a charge and will seek a refund for a faulty device, staff error, or other reasons.
 The card processing company will reverse the payment route and you have to return the money to the customer.
 However, you’ll likely get charged by the credit card company a fee to facilitate the refund process.

 For a payment system technology that is over 100 years of history, the effort by scammers to make money off credit cards has made strides to overcome the technology that safeguards transactions.
 Identity theft, for example, is a problem that arises when a credit card owner’s identity gets into a thief’s hands, and he gets charged for purchases he did not make.

 Fraudulent charges are often picked up by credit card companies.
 However, your shop may also be charged fees to get out of the mess.
 They may include processing fees, shipping costs, or charge-back fees.
 A double whammy can also occur when the merchant can be at a loss for the product or service because they are not likely to receive the product back from a fraudulent purchase.

 It complicates record keeping

 Although payment may be brutally efficient and straightforward, accepting credit cards can also add another layer of bookkeeping for accountants in the business.
 Obviously, additional effort needs extra time and expense on the part of your business.

 Should your business accept credit cards?

-It is easy to observe that the benefits of installing a credit card payment processing booth next to your cash register outweighs the disadvantages that come along with it.
-However, their impact can depend on which businesses your shop belongs and the types of customers you are attracting.
+It is easy to observe that the benefits of installing a credit card payment processing booth next to your cash register outweigh the disadvantages that come along with it.
+However, their impact can depend on which businesses your shop belongs to and the types of customers you are attracting.
 Therefore, get to understand your customers fully to make informed decisions.